This Easy Frozen Berry Keto Smoothie is the perfect keto low carb smoothie recipe for a refreshing breakfast or quick snack.

-There is no secret that I have a sweet tooth particularly a love for sweet drinks.
-What’s better than a creamy smoothie or milkshake to fix an urgent sweet craving, right?
+There is no secret that I have a sweet tooth, particularly love for sweet drinks.
+What’s better than a creamy smoothie or milkshake to fix an urgent sweet craving?

-Sure, I make my keto chocolate milkshake all the time.
-It has been one of your favorite low carb drinks, by the way.
+I make my keto chocolate milkshake all the time.
+It has been one of your favorite low-carb drinks, by the way.
 However, my dual love for growing berries and smoothies brought a new smoothie to life, this frozen berry smoothie.

 You will love this easy healthy smoothie as it is made without yogurt or milk.
 So keep reading to learn more about this dairy-free recipe!

 Additionally to its great texture, this frozen berry smoothie recipe is EASY, ready in 5 minutes, and healthy.
-It should be noted that any blender, whatever their power, can make this keto berry smoothie in no time.
-All you need are 4 simple ingredients including:
+It should be noted that any blender, whatever its power, can make this keto berry smoothie in no time.
+All you need are 4 simple ingredients, including:

-It took me a while to make a smoothie without yogurt or milk that has a just-right creamy, thick texture.
+It took me a while to make a smoothie without yogurt or milk with a just-right creamy, thick texture.
 Especially this frozen berry smoothie!
 Berries contain lots of water, and they don’t add thickness in smoothies if used on their own.

 That is why most healthy berry smoothie recipes use the addition of milk, yogurt, or frozen banana.
 The purpose of those extra ingredients is to thicken smoothies.